--Review of Service Categories-
+-Review of Service Categories -

 M. Ross-Russell explained that HIPC had already received service category information from S. Moletteri via email.
 M. Ross-Russell clarified that the allocations information and packet is now called the service categories booklet.
 M. Ross-Russell said they would now review the allocations materials on the OHP website including Client Services Unit (CSU) and MMP data.
-She would be reviewing the most recent data available, explained that because of COVID-19, some information is not yet accessible.
+She would be reviewing the most recent data available, explaining that because of COVID-19, some information is not yet accessible.
 Funding expenditure, CSU data, and available funding is also up to date.
 Medicaid coverage for PA is also updated for 2020, but NJ counties are outdated for Medicaid data.

 When reviewing the table of contents, M. Ross-Russell noted that everything is color coded - the currently funded core services are blue, and the currently funded supportive services are yellow.
-There are currently about 27,000 PLWH within the EMA, and about 19,000 have received services with some sort of insurance.
+There are currently about 27,000 PLWH within the EMA, approximately 19,000 have received service within our system and about 80% have some sort of insurance.
 Given the COVID-19 crisis, the amount of those with insurance may change.
 She explained that the allocation for service categories has to be at least 75% for core services and 25% supportive services.
-Service category definitions came from Policy and Clarification Notice 16-02 which is the most recently updated.
+Service category definitions came from Policy Clarification Notice 16-02.
 They would be reviewing the services and allocations materials so HIPC could be as prepared as possible for the allocations process.